Oplexitie/Cupcakes-Framework/README.md

   - Custom character states for alternate poses on Cameras

  ## Other info

+With the exception of the Cupcakes Framework logo, every visual asset has been made by either Emil Macko or Scott Cawthon.

 If you encounter any bugs with an **unmodified version of the framework**, please post the issue on Github with a video attached.
 If you want to contribute to the project, do a pull request on Github and I'll take a look at it.